mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Background

 In Bangladesh, the existing healthcare system requires patients to physically collect tickets for doctor appointments, resulting in long queues and inconvenience.
-The Hospital E-Ticketing Web-App aims to address this issue by offering an online platform for e-ticket collection.
+The Hospital eTicketing web app aims to address this issue by offering an online platform for e-ticket collection.

 ### Project Purpose

-The primary purpose of this project is to enhance the efficiency and accessibility of healthcare services in Bangladesh by providing patients with a user-friendly and convenient e-ticketing system.
+The primary purpose of this project is to enhance the efficiency and accessibility of healthcare services in Bangladesh by providing patients with a user-friendly and convenient eTicketing system.

 ### Project Significance